Skip to main content

 HIGH PREVALENCE

-Eggs are a staple ingredient in Latvian cooking, used in everything from baking to main courses.
-They contribute to the richness and texture of many traditional dishes, often appearing in combination with dairy.
+Eggs are a staple in Latvian cooking, used in baking and main courses alike.
+They add richness and texture to many traditional dishes and often turn up alongside dairy.

 COMMONLY FOUND IN: